CONSTITUTION AND BY-LAWS

 Section VII - Society Administrator.
 The Council may delegate to an individual or firm, the responsibilities for organizing and administering the affairs and functions of the Society.

-Section I. The standing committees shall consist of the Executive Committee, Nominating Committee, Membership Committee, Program Committee, Constitution and By-Laws Committee, Postgraduate Education Committee, Issues Committee, and Finance Committee.
-Education Committee, Issues Committee, and Finance Committee.
-Candidate members, as defined in Article III, Section VI of our constitution and bylaws, will be selected to serve on each of the following committees for a one year term: Finance, Program, Membership and Constitution and Bylaws.
+Section I. The standing committees shall consist of the Executive Committee, Nominating Committee, Membership Committee, Program Committee, Constitution and By-Laws Committee, Postgraduate Education Committee, Issues Committee, Finance Committee, and the Diversity, Equity and Inclusion (DEI) Committee.
+Candidate members, as defined in Article III, Section VI of our constitution and bylaws, will be selected at the discretion of the Council to serve on each of the following committees for a one year term: Finance, Program, Membership, and Constitution and Bylaws.
 The SCVS candidate member will be selected by the committee chairs of each of the committees and approved by the President.

 Section II - Executive Committee.
 The Executive Committee of the Council shall consist of the following voting members: